 The vehicle storage facility must release the vehicle to a person who provides the following:

 Payment of all fees due, PLUS

-The vehicle owner or owner’s authorized representative is allowed to remove personal items from the vehicle after presenting a valid photo, state or federally issued photo identification (such as a drivers license), PLUS any one of the seven proofs of authority (the seven items are listed in the previous question).
+The vehicle owner or owner’s authorized representative is allowed to remove personal items from the vehicle after presenting a valid photo, state or federally issued photo identification (such as a drivers license), PLUS any one of the proofs of authority (listed in the previous question).

 TDLR does not interfere with law enforcement holds on vehicles.
 If law enforcement puts a HOLD on a vehicle or its contents, TDLR does not determine whether the hold is appropriate.
 The vehicle owner must work with the law enforcement agency to get the hold released before the vehicle storage facility can release the vehicle or its contents.

 Vehicle storage facilities are not required to have an employee on site at all times.
 If the vehicle storage facility accepts vehicles 24 hours a day for storage, the storage facility must also be available to release vehicles 24 hours a day with one hour's notice.
 If the vehicle storage facility does not accept vehicles 24 hours a day for storage, the facility must be available to release vehicles with one hour’s notice between 8 a.m. and midnight on Monday through Saturday, and between 8 a.m. and 5 p.m. on Sundays (except nationally recognized holidays).

 Yes. -Vehicle storage facilities that store vehicles without the owner’s consent are required to file proof of garage keepers insurance.
 This type of policy may help cover the expenses of loss or damage that occurs while the vehicle is stored.